How powerful does your PC really need to be?

 • Uninstall browser extensions you don’t need – browser extensions can be very useful, but they occupy RAM and can slow down your browser

-Each of the tasks above will contribute a little to improving the performance of your PC and freeing up disk space.
+Each of the tasks above will contribute a little to improving your PC's performance and freeing up disk space.
 Together, however, they will make a noticeable difference – enough that having down them, you may decide you don’t need to spend money on hardware at all.

 You can do each of the tasks manually, using tools built into Windows.
 However, it’s a lengthy and tedious process.
 Luckily, there is an alternative — CleanMyPC.
-With its friendly interface, step by step workflow and the speed with which it allows to accomplish tasks, CleanMyPC makes it much easier to complete the tasks in the list above.
+With its friendly interface, step by step workflow, and the speed with which it allows to accomplish tasks, CleanMyPC makes it much easier to complete the list above tasks.

-CleanMyPC’s interface is split into tools, each of which is listed on the left hand sidebar.
-So, for example, there’s one for Autorun, that allows you to disable startup programs, and another called Registry that allows you to clean up Windows’ registry database.
+CleanMyPC’s interface is split into tools, each of which is listed on the left-hand sidebar.
+For example, there’s one for Autorun, which allows you to disable startup programs, and another called Registry that allows you to clean up Windows’ registry database.
 The main unit, My Computer, makes it very easy to quickly clean up junk files like caches, logs, and temporary items at the click of a button.

 As you can see, there’s no single answer to the question ‘how fast does your PC need to be?’
 It depends entirely on what you use your PC for.
 Most of us spend most of our time on a PC using a web browser or email client, with perhaps the occasional word processing document or spreadsheet.
-For those tasks, a basic PC is absolutely fine and your choice of which one to buy is likely to be more about build quality and the size of the display than the power of the CPU.
-For some tasks, like gaming and video editing a much more powerful machine is necessary.
-The best news of all is that you can significantly improve the performance of your computer using the tasks outlined above, all of which can be accomplished very easily using CleanMyPC.
+For those tasks, a basic PC is absolutely fine, and your choice of which one to buy is likely to be more about build quality and the size of the display than the CPU's power.
+For some tasks, like gaming and video editing, a much more powerful machine is necessary.
+The best news of all is that you can significantly improve your computer's performance using the tasks outlined above, all of which can be accomplished very easily using CleanMyPC.
 Download and try CleanMyPC now and see the difference a good cleanup can make.